Appointed representatives data

 We present data on the appointed representatives population and financial services activity.
 This data is updated every 6 months.

 The appointed representatives (AR) regime plays a crucial role in how consumers interact with financial services.
-We’re focused on strengthening principal firm oversight of ARs and our commitment to being a smarter data-led regulator shapes the work we do.
+We are focused on strengthening principal firm oversight of ARs and our commitment to being a smarter data-led regulator shapes the work we do to deepen trust, rebalance risk, support growth and improve lives.

 Data collection